 In this issue, we start with the sampling assumptions of the time series: equal spacing and completeness.
 Then we consider a time series with missing values and discuss how to represent them in Excel, with the aid of NumXL processing.
 Finally, we look at unequally-spaced time series, how they come into existence, how they are related to the missing values scenario, and what to do with them.

 The common (perfect) situation for a time series sample is one that has equally-spaced observations and present values for all points.
 This arises either because observations are made deliberately at even intervals (continuous process), or because the process only generates outputs at such an interval in time (discrete process).

-Furthermore, the time-unit for a sampling period (i.e. step) between two consecutive observations can be either absolute (e.g. daily, weekly, monthly, or annual), or based on a holiday calendar (i.e. adjusted for weekend and holidays).
-For example, a daily financial time series of IBM stock closing prices is based on the NYSE holidays calendar, so each observation is taken on an NYSE trading day (open/close).
+Furthermore, the time-unit for a sampling period (i.e. step) between two consecutive observations can be either absolute (e.g. daily, weekly, monthly, or annual), or based on a holiday calendar (i.e. adjusted for weekends and holidays).
+For example, a daily financial time series of IBM stock closing prices are based on the NYSE holidays calendar, so each observation is taken on an NYSE trading day (open/close).